leanprover/vscode-lean4/README.md

     ![prompt](vscode-lean4/media/install-elan.png)

-1. Click the "Install Lean using Elan" option and enter any options that appear in the terminal window, and follow any instructions about changing your PATH environment to point to the `elan` bin folder.
-If you do need to change your PATH you many need to restart VS code to pick up that new environment.
+1. Click the "Install Lean using Elan" option and enter any default options that appear in the terminal window.
 1. After this succeeds the correct version of Lean will be installed by `elan` and you should see something like this in the `Lean: Editor` output panel:
     ```